Few kitchen appliances have gained more attention and caused more of a stir than the Instant Pot.

 How it compares to similar kitchen appliances of same categories of performance and use circumstances

-The Instant Pot Duo as an electric Pressure Cooker
+The Instant Pot Duo IP-DUO60 V2 as an Electric Pressure Cooker

 The Instant Pot is an electric pressure cooker at heart, and it does this very well with minimal supervision required.